EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 | x-clean-session | message annotation | clean session flag | MQTT CONNECT |
 | reply-to | system property | $mqtt.to.[client-id] | - |

+The _AMQP_SESSION_ is sent as "unsettled", in order to know that the Subscription Service has received it (with related disposition).
 The relation between the _AMQP_SESSION_ message and the related client, at AMQP level, is inferred by the link name attached to the SS control address.

 > the [client-id] is the "client identifier" value from the MQTT CONNECT message.